pv6035/SIMPLE-MATRIX-CALCULATOR/README.md

 # SIMPLE-MATRIX-CALCULATOR
-Creating a simple matrix calculator in python using numpy and pandas.
+Creating a simple matrix calculator in python using numpy and pandas libraries.